 \subsection{Tasks and Evaluation Metrics}

-We report results as the mean and standard deviation over three random seeds for all trained models.
+We report results as mean $\pm$ std over three random seeds.

-\textbf{KGC (Entity Link Prediction).} This task evaluates filtered, fully-ranked link prediction \footnote{The filtered setting removes all valid triples that appear in the candidate ranking list, ensuring the model is not penalized for ranking other true facts highly.} on an entity-centric graph induced from synsets containing entity-valued main arguments~\citep{liu-etal-2025-enhancing-large,luo-etal-2025-gltw}.
-We employ Mean Reciprocal Rank (MRR;~\citealp{craswell2016mean}) and Hits@10\footnote{Hits@K denotes the ratio of the test triples that have been ranked among the top $k$ triples} as primary metrics.
-Although qualifiers are integral to synset identity, they are not predicted in this setting to isolate structural reasoning capabilities.
-Full construction details are provided in Appendix~\ref{app:kgc_graph}.
+\textbf{KGC (Entity Link Prediction).} Filtered, fully-ranked link prediction on an entity-centric graph induced from synsets with entity-valued main arguments~\citep{liu-etal-2025-enhancing-large,luo-etal-2025-gltw}.
+Metrics: MRR~\citep{craswell2016mean} and Hits@10.
+Qualifiers are not predicted, thereby isolating structural reasoning (Appendix~\ref{app:kgc_graph}).